-- Repair or replacement of fixed motors, transformers or fixed approved appliances of the same type and rating in the same location.
+- Repair of fixed motors, transformers or fixed approved appliances..

 - Temporary decorative lighting.
 This does not include exterior commercial lighting except for short term holiday lighting.

-- Repair or replacement of current-carrying parts of any switch, contactor or control device.
+- Repair of current-carrying parts of any switch, contactor or control device.

 - Reinstallation of attachment plug receptacles, but not the outlets therefore.

-- Repair or replacement of any overcurrent device of the required capacity in the same location.
+- Repair of any overcurrent device of the required capacity in the same location.

-- Repair or replacement of electrodes or transformers of the same size and capacity for signs or gas tube systems.
+- Repair of electrodes or transformers of the same size and capacity for signs or gas tube systems

 - Removal of electrical wiring.

-- A permit shall not be required for the installation, alteration or repair of electrical wiring, apparatus or equipment or the generation, transmission, distribution or metering of electrical energy or in the operation of signals or the transmission of intelligence by a public or private utility in the exercise of its function as a serving utility.
+- Installation, alteration or repair of electrical wiring, apparatus or equipment or the generation, transmission, distribution or metering of electrical energy or in the operation of signals or the transmission of intelligence by a public or private utility in the exercise of its function as a serving utility.